brassc/FSL/README.md

 - implementation: `./step3bet.sh -p <patient_id> -t <timepoint>  -b '<bet parameters e.g. -f 0.55'' -c <crop voxel dimn>`
 - recorded in `tracking_doc.csv`

-4. **Check bet output.
-If not satisfactory, run (optional) manual modification script.**
+4. Check bet output.
+If not satisfactory, run [optional] manual modification script.
 - Create `segtocut.nii.gz` file - this is a binary mask of region to be removed.
 Do in ITKSNAP or similar.
+OR
+- Create `segtoadd.nii.gz` file - this is a binary mask of region to be added.
+Do in ITKSNAP or similar.
-- output modified mask.nii.gz and modified bet.nii.gz with original basename & `maskmodified` or `modified` appended.
+- output modified mask.nii.gz (for cutting, also output modified bet.nii.gz) with original basename & `maskmodified` or `modified` appended.
 - bash script: `manualeditbet.sh`
-- implementation: `./manualeditbet.sh -p <patient id> -t <timepoint> -f <segmented area to be removed .nii.gz file>`
+- implementation for cutting: `./manualeditbet.sh -p <patient id> -t <timepoint> -f <segmented area to be removed .nii.gz file>`
+- implementation for adding: `./manualeditbet.sh -p <patient id> -t <timepoint> -a <segmented area to be added .nii.gz file>`
 - recorded in `tracking_doc.csv`